Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Method

 \subsection{Implementation Details}

-\textbf{Basic Clothing (BC) Dataset.} We construct a standardized training dataset by processing paired DeepFashion~\cite{deepfashion} data, unpaired FFHQ~\cite{ffhq} faces, and commercial images~\cite{Zhu2024MMVTO, Cheng2023TryOnDiffusion} using Gemini 2.5 Flash Image~\cite{nanobanana}.
+\textbf{Base Clothing (BC) Dataset.} We construct a standardized dataset by processing paired DeepFashion~\cite{deepfashion} data, unpaired FFHQ~\cite{ffhq} faces, and commercial images~\cite{Zhu2024MMVTO, Cheng2023TryOnDiffusion} using Gemini 2.5 Flash Image~\cite{nanobanana}.
 As shown in Figure~\ref{fig:dataset_examples}, we employ distinct strategies: \textit{pixel-aligned editing} for full-body inputs to standardize garments to a black tank top and shorts, and \textit{generative outpainting} to expand face crops into full-body portraits.
-The specific text prompts are detailed in the Appendix.
+The prompts used for this standardization are provided in the Appendix.
+While we do not explicitly handle target-pose lighting, BC standardization either re-lights subjects into even studio shading or matches the source illumination; by distilling this data, the model learns to attenuate baked-in highlights from the input texture and render lighting consistent with the input, yielding realistic illumination under novel poses.

-\textbf{Training Setup.} Our combined dataset totals approximately 500k samples: 470K single unpaired images \cite{ffhq, Zhu2024MMVTO,Cheng2023TryOnDiffusion}, and 30K paired images from DeepFashion dataset\cite{deepfashion} (We restrict training to a subset of DeepFashion data to prevent overfitting to its limited number of unique identities ($\approx 100$), while ensuring all identities are still represented.)
+\textbf{Training Setup.} Our dataset totals approximately 500k samples: 470K single unpaired images \cite{ffhq, Zhu2024MMVTO,Cheng2023TryOnDiffusion}, and 30K paired images from the DeepFashion dataset~\cite{deepfashion} (We restrict training to a subset of DeepFashion data to prevent overfitting to its limited number of unique identities ($\approx 100$), while ensuring all identities are still represented.)

-\textbf{Optimization.} We use Flux.1 [dev]~\cite{flux2024} as our backbone, training rank-128 LoRA adapters using AdamW with a learning rate of $10^{-4}$.
-Training proceeds for 100K iterations on 128 TPUv5 chips with a global batch size of 128.
+\textbf{Optimization.} We use Flux.1 [dev] ~\cite{flux2024} as our backbone, training rank-128 LoRA adapters with AdamW with a learning rate of $10^{-4}$.
+Training runs for 100K iterations on 128 TPUv5 chips with a batch size of 128.
+At inference, our model synthesizes a single reposed avatar in approximately $51$ seconds.

 \textbf{Donor Pool \& Dropout.} For every single-view sample, we pre-compute a pool of 10 valid donor masks $\mathbf{M}_{\tilde{\mathbf{p}}}$ that satisfy an IoU constraint of $[0.4, 0.8]$ with the source mask.
 To prevent modality over-reliance, we apply mutually exclusive conditioning dropout: we either drop all conditions ($p=0.05$), or individual components: $\mathbf{T}_{\text{in}}$ ($p=0.3$), $\mathbf{I}^{FC}_{\text{in}}$ ($p=0.3$), or $\mathbf{p}_{\text{target}}$ ($p=0.1$).